-|— A cold wallet is a crypto wallet that is not connected to the internet and stores your private keys offline.|
+|— A cold wallet is a crypto wallet that signs transactions offline and never signs any smart contract approvals.

-Let’s dig in.
+Let’s dive in.

 What Is a Cold Wallet For?

-Keeping Your Private Key Offline
+Cold Wallets keep Your Private Keys Offline

-Protecting Your Assets From On-Chain Threats
+Cold wallets Protect Your Assets From On-Chain Threats

 Types of Cold Wallet